 The Illinois Environmental Protection Agency (IEPA) has required the City operate under a National Pollution Discharge Elimination System (NPDES) permit for the discharge of City stormwater to the local creeks and streams.
 The City's NPDES permit requires that the City implement six minimum measures to reduce the amount of pollution in the City's stormwater.
-The six minimum measures result in 40 Best Management Practices (BMPs) that the City must complete annually which include public education pollution prevention activities, street sweeping, storm sewer cleaning, administration of an erosion control permit program, illegal discharge elimination program, and in-house pollution prevention practices.
-The cost of complying with the six minimum measures mandated by IEPA has been borne by the stormwater management program budget without any offsetting funding allocations.
+The six minimum measures result in 40 Best Management Practices (BMPs) that the City must complete annually which include public education pollution prevention activities, street sweeping, storm sewer cleaning, administration of an erosion control permit program, illegal discharge elimination program, and in-house pollution prevention prevention program budget without any offsetting funding allocations.